 During the cooling-off period, if invoked, the Board must gather all relevant information necessary for a careful decision-making process.
-In this context, the Board must at least consult with shareholders representing at least 3% of our issued share capital at the time the cooling-off period was invoked and with the Dutch works council (if we have one).
+In this context, the Board must at least consult with shareholders representing at least 3% of our issued share capital at the time the cooling-off period was invoked and with the Dutch works council (in case such works council is established).
 Formal statements expressed by these stakeholders during such consultations must be published on our website to the extent these stakeholders have approved that publication.